Arkensor/DayZ-CommunityFramework/README.md

-# RPC Framework for DayZ SA
+# Community Framework for DayZ SA
-This is an RPC framework for DayZ SA which aims to resolve the issue of conflicting RPC type ID's and mods.
+This is an Community framework for DayZ SA.

 This framework allows the use of cross mod RPC calling, better defining of the functions and is less prone to errors with mismatching RPC ID's.

+This framework also allows you to use

 ## How To Use